-The relevant changes within the academic field/industry is that Foreign Language textbooks now required on-line activities.
-The change impacts the Foreign Language Program since it requires the Foreign Language Program to rely on a Language Lab so students may access the on-line activities.
+The relevant changes within the academic field/industry are that Foreign Language textbooks now have a strong online component.
+This change impacts the Foreign Language Program since it requires the Foreign Language Program to rely on a Language Lab so students may access the on-line activities.
+Currently, there is no language lab at Compton College.